 - In April, Washington Hospital received a "2011 Partner for Change Award" from Practice Greenhealth.
 The award recognizes the Hospital’s achievements in developing programs to prevent pollution, reduce and recycle solid waste, eliminate mercury, reduce water and energy consumption and establish "green" purchasing policies.

-- In April, Healthgrades ranked Washington Hospital among the top 15% in the nation for treatment of stroke and named its Stroke Program as Five Star Rated for Treatment of Stroke.
+- In April, Healthgrades ranked Washington Hospital among the top 15 percent in the nation for treatment of stroke and named its Stroke Program as Five-Star Rated for Treatment of Stroke.

-- In April, HealthGrades named Washington Hospital's Center for Joint Replacement (CJR) as the number one joint replacement program in California.
-CJR has now ranked among the top 10 in California six years in a row, and among the top five percent in the nation for five years in a row.
+- In April, Healthgrades named Washington Hospital's Center for Joint Replacement (CJR) as the number one joint replacement program in California.
+CJR has now ranked among the top 10 in California six years in a row, and among the top 5 percent in the nation for five years in a row.

 - In March, the Washington Hospital Medical Staff received from Professional Research Consultants (PRC) the 4-star award for excellence in the areas of Anesthesia Services and Medical Records.
 The award is based on a Medical Staff survey conducted for hospitals that score in the top 25 percent based on local physician ratings.

 - In March, The Center for Joint Replacement received the 5-star and the "Top Performer" customer service awards from Healthgrades for Inpatient Orthopedics Overall Quality of Care.
 The CJR scored in the top 10 percent nationally based on "Excellent" patient responses.